Willie Buchanon

-Willie James Buchanon (born November 4, 1950) is an American former football player who was a cornerback for the Green Bay Packers and San Diego Chargers of the National Football League (NFL).
-He was defensive rookie of the year in 1972 and a two-time Pro Bowl player.
-He finished his career with his hometown San Diego Chargers, retiring with 28 career interceptions and 15 fumble recoveries.
+Willie James Buchanon (born November 4, 1950) is an American former professional football player who was a cornerback for the Green Bay Packers and San Diego Chargers of the National Football League (NFL).
+He played college football for the San Diego State Aztecs and was selected in the first round of the 1972 NFL draft with the seventh overall pick.
+He was Defensive Rookie of the Year in 1972 and a two-time Pro Bowl player.
+He finished his career with his hometown Chargers, retiring with 28 career interceptions and 15 fumble recoveries.

-Early years through college
+Early life and college

 Buchanon was born and raised in Oceanside, California, where he was a graduate of Oceanside High School.
 He attended Mira Costa College, where he was a Junior College All-American in 1969.
 Buchanon later played football and graduated from San Diego State University.
 He was voted the Most Valuable Player in the East-West Shrine Game of 1971.
 Sporting News named the San Diego State All-American to its All-Time collegiate team.

-NFL career
+Professional career

 Willie Buchanon was selected by Green Bay in the first-round of the 1972 NFL draft, the 7th overall pick.
 He was the 1972 NFL AP Defensive Rookie of the Year and a one-time All-Pro.
-In 1978, the Packers defensive back led the NFC with 9 interceptions, including four on September 24, 1978 against the San Diego Chargers that tied him for the still-standing NFL record for most interceptions in a game, first set by Sammy Baugh in 1943.
+In 1978, the Packers defensive back led the NFC with 9 interceptions, including four on September 24, 1978, against the San Diego Chargers that tied him for the still-standing NFL record for most interceptions in a game, first set by Sammy Baugh in 1943.
 Buchanon spent his last four pro years with the San Diego Chargers, where he tied the NFL all-time record for most recoveries in a game in 1981.